 What kind of paint do you use to stencil a pillow cover?

 I like to use textile or fabric paints OR use Shiva paint sticks.
 Acrylic paints don’t dry as soft and can make the fabric stiff.
 Always follow the directions with the paint to set the paint on the fabric.
 Most require heat setting so that the paint is permanent on the fabric.
 Then the pillow cover can be cleaned and your design will be intact.
-Shiva paint sticks are oil based and need time to be be permanent.
+Shiva paint sticks are oil based and need time to cure and be permanent.
+See more about working with Shiva paint sticks.

 Can I stencil on upholstery fabrics?